US579/DataMining-Project/README.md

 ### 1.Initial Probilities

-The blue line represent the  initial probability (Pi) which can be deemed as equivalent to transition probabilities from the BEGIN state to all the hidden state
+The blue line represent the  initial probability (Pi) which can be deemed as equivalent to transition probabilities from the BEGIN state to all the implicit state

 So, we caculate as